 Joan Finney was the first female to serve as Governor of Kansas.
 Finney was born in 1925 in Topeka to Leonard and Mary Sands McInroy.
-She earned a bachelor's degree in from Washburn University, Topeka.
+She graduated from high school in Manhattan, Kansas in 1942.
+She later earned a bachelor's degree in economic history from Washburn University, Topeka in 1978.

 She began her long political career as a staff member in the Topeka and Washington, D.C. offices of U.S. Senator Frank Carlson.
 She served in this position from 1953-1969.